changyuhsin1999/LLM_Item_Recommendation/README.md

 # Prompting with ChatGPT API
 We included several zero-shot promptings using ChatGPT API:

-1. Ask ChatGPT to generate 10 movie suggestions and its predictive ratings based on given user watch history
+1. Watch alone : ask ChatGPT to generate 10 movie suggestions and its predictive ratings based on given user watch history
-2. Ask ChatGPT to generate 10 movie suggestions for a watch party given 2 different users's watch histories with different watch preferences and predict how would these 2 users will rate these 10 movie
+2. Watch with partner: ask ChatGPT to generate 10 movie suggestions for a watch party given 2 different users's watch histories with different watch preferences and predict how would these 2 users will rate these 10 movie
 3. Ask ChatGPT to generate 10 movie suggestions a user may also like based on most similar user's watch history

 # How To Get Started